castle055/quantify/README.md

 Quantities with units can be declared using the `Q<UnitExpression, Type>` template. `UnitExpression` the unit and `Type` the underlying type where the value is stored.
 The requirements for `Type` are that it must implement all arithmetic operations as well as construction from number literals.

 Units are organized in **scales** which represent physical properties.
 Some scales are _distance_, _mass_, _time_, _etc_.
 Each scale is implemented as a namespace with some metadata.
 Units belonging to a specific scale are then found within its namespace.
 This library defines all base scales in the **International System of Units** as well as most scales derived from them.
+A `no_unit` unit is also defined to accomodate for quantities that do not have a unit, such as ratios.
+The `no_unit` unit is also useful when defining a unit expression as a fraction where the numerator is 1, such as frequency [1/s].
+The `no_unit` unit is a part of the `no_scale` unit scale.

 Some examples of quantities: